 This IE defines the request to abort an ongoing procedure.
 The abort cause ‘stopPeriodicReporting’ should be used by the location server to stop any ongoing location reporting configured as periodicalReporting or triggeredReporting in the CommonIEsRequestLocationInformation.

-The abort cause ‘stopPeriodicAssistanceDataDelivery’ should be used by the location server or target device to stop any ongoing periodic assistance data deliver, as specified in sub-clauses 5.2.1a and 5.2.2a.
+The abort cause ‘stopPeriodicAssistanceDataDelivery’ should be used by the location server or target device to stop any ongoing periodic assistance data delivery via LPP (but periodic assistance data delivery via RRC/SIB can still be ongoing), as specified in sub-clauses 5.2.1a and 5.2.2a.